artberri/gitcleaner/README.md

 gitcleaner list -u --hr # List files with the heavier history size in human readable format
 ```

-## And Windows?

-There is not support for Windows on CMD now, but you can run it on Windows
-using the Git Bash.

 ## License

 gitcleaner.
 Git housekeeping utility.